-EETC 110 Basic Electronics Lecture &amp; Laboratory I Introduction to basic concepts of electricity, Ohm's Law, series and par current dividers, Kirchhoff's Law.
-Prerequisite: MATH 124 (3-2-4) allel circuits, voltage and EETC 120 Basic Electronics Lecture &amp; Laboratory II Basic concepts of inductance, inductive reactance, inductive circuits, ca reactance, capacitive circuits, RC and RL time constants, alternating cu filters, and transformers.
-Prerequisite: EETC 110 EETC 130 Semiconductor Circuits Lecture & Laboratory An analysis of solid state devices, diodes, transistors, power supplies, a readouts with typical circuits.
-Prerequisite: EETC 110 ( 3-2-4 ) mplifiers, optics and EETC 200 Digital Electronics A study of integrated circuits, devices of medium and large scale complemanufacturers' specification sheets, and digital systems used in industry families.
-Prerequisite: EETC 110 EETC 210 Semiconductor Circuits II Biasing of bipolar junction transistors (BJTs) and field effect transistors design of small and large signal low frequency amplifiers, coupling tech amplifiers, power derating, and decibel units.
-Prerequisite: EETC 130 EETC 220 Operational Amplifiers Lecture and Laboratory A study of differential amplifiers, circuit application of opamps, active use of CMOS/MOS application.
-Prerequisite: EETC 210 ( 3-2-4 ) filter power amplifiers, and EETC 230 Electronic Instrumentation Study of the theory and application of electronic measuring instruments calibration of instruments.
-Prerequisite: EETC 120 ( 3-1-3 ) s, maintenance and EETC 245 Microprocessor Technology An analysis of microprocessor systems with arithmetic unit, memory in control units, micro-computer architecture, software interfacing and per laboratory work.
-Prerequisite: EETC 200 EETC 298 Introduction to Robotics This is a hands-on course that relies on the use of LEGO-based robots. basic concepts in robotics, such as sensors and actuators, and covers the to robot control.
-Students will apply the concepts covered during the le sessions, by constructing their own robots and developing controllers for Prerequisites: Electronics Technology Majors: EETC 230 and EETC 24 e most important approaches octures in the laboratory or various robotic tasks.
-EVENT MANAGEMENT (EMGT) EMGT 101 Information Systems for Hospitality &amp; Event Management This course will introduce students to the various systems used in the i placed on database applications, spreadsheets, web development, deskto board development.
-Students will learn to incorporate technology into increasing communication and event marketing efforts.

-EMGT 102 Corporate Event Management (3-0-3)Introduces students to the types of corporate events, familiarizes them with planning processes and policies.
+- EETC 110 Basic Electronics Lecture & Laboratory I (3-2-4)Introduction to basic concepts of electricity, Ohm's Law, series and parallel circuits, voltage and current dividers, Kirchhoff's Law.
+Prerequisite: MATH 124 - EETC 120 Basic Electronics Lecture & Laboratory II (3-2-4)Basic concepts of inductance, inductive reactance, inductive circuits, capacitance, capacitive reactance, capacitive circuits, RC and RL time constants, alternating current circuits, resonance filters, and transformers.
+Prerequisite: EETC 110 - EETC 130 (3-2-4) Semiconductor Circuits Lecture & Laboratory An analysis of solid state devices, diodes, transistors, power supplies, amplifiers, optics and readouts with typical circuits.
+Prerequisite: EETC 110

+EETC 200 Digital Electronics A study of integrated circuits, devices of medium and large scale complexity, ex manufacturers' specification sheets, and digital systems used in industry with TT families.
+Prerequisite: EETC 110 EETC 210 Semiconductor Circuits II Biasing of bipolar junction transistors (BJTs) and field effect transistors (FETs). design of small and large signal low frequency amplifiers, coupling techniques, a amplifiers, power derating, and decibel units.
+Prerequisite: EETC 130 EETC 220 Operational Amplifiers Lecture and Laboratory A study of differential amplifiers, circuit application of opamps, active filter powuse of CMOS/MOS application.
+Prerequisite: EETC 210 (3-2-4) ver amplifiers, and EETC 230 Electronic Instrumentation Study of the theory and application of electronic measuring instruments, mainten calibration of instruments.
+Prerequisite: EETC 120 (3-1-3) nance and EETC 245 Microprocessor Technology An analysis of microprocessor systems with arithmetic unit, memory input/output control units, micro-computer architecture, software interfacing and peripheral d laboratory work.
+Prerequisite: EETC 200 EETC 298 Introduction to Robotics This is a hands-on course that relies on the use of LEGO-based robots.
+This courbasic concepts in robotics, such as sensors and actuators, and covers the most im to robot control.
+Students will apply the concepts covered during the lectures in sessions, by constructing their own robots and developing controllers for various Prerequisites: Electronics Technology Majors: EETC 230 and EETC 245 portant approaches the laboratory EVENT MANAGEMENT (EMGT) EMGT 101 Information Systems for Hospitality & Event Management This course will introduce students to the various systems used in the industry. placed on database applications, spreadsheets, web development, desktop publis board development.
+Students will learn to incorporate technology into increase and event marketing efforts. hing and bulletin EMGT 102 Corporate Event Management Introduces students to the types of corporate events, familiarizes them with plan policies.
 Allows review and study of best practices in the industry.
-Teaches students to design various creative, cost-efficient events.

-EMGT 200 Marketing & Management of Sports Events Teaches students to identify key sports event stakeholders, develop and implement sponsorship build and utilize various marketing strategies, and plan admission and other programs, administrative structures governing these types of events.

-EMGT 201 Cruise Line Event Management (3-0-3)Introduces students to the exciting world of Cruise line travel, and addresses the special issues that arise in the management of its employees, events and facilities.
+Teaches various creative, cost-efficient events.
+EMGT 200 Marketing & Management of Sports Events Teaches students to identify key sports event stakeholders, develop and imp programs, build and utilize various marketing strategies, and plan ad administrative structures governing these types of events.
+EMGT 201 Cruise Line Event Management Introduces students to the exciting world of Cruise line travel, and addresses the arise in the management of its employees, events and facilities.
+(3-0-3) e special issues that EMGT 202 Global Tourism A study of the global impact and perspectives of the Hospitality/Tourism ind explore current events and such topics as ecotourism or "green travel", and the terrorism, and global economics on the industry as a whole (formerly HOTL 201 e affects of politics,